NEMO: Execution-Aware Optimization Modeling via Autonomous Coding Agents: Related Work

 \subsection{Positioning of NEMO}

-NEMO addresses key limitations of prior work by introducing an execution-aware, agentic framework that relies on remote interactions with ACAs rather than LLMs.
-Because ACAs natively support code execution and inspection within sandboxed environments, debugging is performed directly on executable artifacts rather than through bespoke critic agents or textual self-correction, yielding a simpler and more robust architecture.

-Building on this foundation, the system integrates simulation and optimization through an asymmetric validation loop in which an independently generated simulator serves as an executable reference for validating optimizer outputs.
-This execution-based feedback enables systematic detection of logical inconsistencies and implementation errors, supporting iterative correction without ground-truth formulations.

-Finally, because ACAs operate within persistent sandboxed environments, few-shot examples can be provided as executable code artifacts rather than prompt text, enabling efficient reuse of prior solutions.
-In contrast to training-based methods, this design avoids costly domain-specific fine-tuning and enables immediate adaptation to new optimization domains through memory expansion rather than retraining.
+NEMO's Workspace-State paradigm (Section~\ref{sec:opportunities}) directly addresses the core limitations of prior message-passing systems: agents share a persistent workspace rather than exchanging structured text, enabling native execution, cross-component imports, and executable memory without schema negotiation.
+Building on this, the system employs an asymmetric validation loop in which an independently generated simulator serves as an executable reference for validating optimizer outputs, enabling systematic detection of logical inconsistencies and implementation errors without ground-truth formulations.
+In contrast to training-based methods, this design avoids domain-specific fine-tuning and adapts to new optimization domains through memory expansion rather than retraining.